 Article Contributed by Matthew Conde, Director of Public Affairs

-BOISE – With temperatures rising across the state, AAA is reminding drivers about the dangers of leaving children and pets in hot cars.
+With temperatures rising across the Oregon and Idaho, AAA is reminding drivers about the dangers of leaving children and pets in hot cars.

 On average, a child dies every seven days from being left in a hot car, with many more emergencies and hospitalizations in addition to that number.